-Dr. Margaret Lobo, FRSA, is the founder and Director of the Otakar Kraus Music Trust (OKMT), The Music Therapy Trust (TMTT) in India and The Music Therapy Trust Nepal (TMTTN).
+Dr. Margaret Lobo, FRSA, is the founder of the Otakar Kraus Music Trust (OKMT), The Music Therapy Trust (TMTT) in India and The Music Therapy Trust Nepal (TMTTN).
 She qualified at the Guildhall School of Music and Drama in 1987, is a fully registered member of the UK Health and Care Professions Council (HCPC) and the British Association of Music Therapists (BAMT).
-Margaret is one of the named mentors for the ‘ASHA Foundation, “Inspirational Women From Around the World” and in 2003 was nominated for the Beacon prize for her philanthropic work.
+Margaret is one of the named mentors for the ‘ASHA Foundation, “Inspirational Women From Around the World”.
 Her endeavours were recognised in 2007 by the award of a Fellowship from the Royal Society of Arts, Manufactures and Commerce (FRSA).
 In 2010 Margaret was awarded an Honorary Doctorate by Middlesex University for her major contribution to the community in the UK, India and Nepal in the field of Health and Social Sciences.
 Margaret has had numerous articles published both nationally and locally and is a regular broadcaster.
 She featured in the BBC film “The Power of Music” narrated by Sir Paul McCartney, in documentaries for MTV TV, on BBC radio.

 Carmem Coles.
 Carmem Coles (SRAsT) is a full member of the BAMT and also is registered with the HCPC (Health and Care Professions Council).
 She originally qualified in Brazil (having taken a 4-year full-time degree in music therapy) and then gained accreditation in the UK, having completed a module at APU (Anglia Polytechnic University).
-She has worked with children and adults with a wide range of conditions (ranging from learning disabilities, special needs, emotional and behavioural difficulties, dementia etc) both in Brazil and the UK.
+She has worked with children and adults with a wide range of conditions, ranging from learning disabilities, special needs, emotional and behavioural difficulties to dementia, both in Brazil and the UK.

 Laura Pearce.
 Laura qualified with a Masters in Music Therapy at Roehampton university in 2013.
 She is a registered with the HCPC (Health care professional council) and a member of BAMT.
 Laura works for OKMT at the music school and works for the trust in various projects in the local area.
 Laura has gained experience working as a developmental music class facilitator for a company called Tempo Tots.
 She also works for a charity called Momentum, providing music therapy for young children with cancer and or life limiting conditions.
 Laura also works for PACT (Parents and children together) where she provides music therapy for adopted children with behavioural and emotional difficulties and/or developmental trauma as well as providing music therapy in nursing homes for elderly people with dementia and Alzheimer’s.
 Laura is a keen musician and passionate singer/song writer.
 She also plays the violin, piano and guitar.